 Jamil Jivani tackles some of the biggest challenges in the world as a lawyer, community organizer, and teacher.
 With research and teaching appointments at Yale Law School and Osgoode Hall Law School, Jivani focuses on issues that impact youth, immigrants, and low-income families.
 He is also the founder of the Citizen Empowerment Project, a public education organization that leads initiatives related to policing, racial profiling, democratic participation, voter turnout, and economic development.

-Jamil’s change leadership is informed by his personal journey of empowerment from being a failing high school student and working as a dishwasher, to attending the most exclusive law school in the world.
+Jivani’s change leadership is informed by his personal journey of empowerment from being a failing high school student working as a dishwasher, to attending the most exclusive law school in the world.
 Coming from a single parent household, as a youth he nearly fell into many of the traps that send young men on a detour away from success.
 It is this experience that propelled him into activism, focusing on issues such as bridging the gap between police and communities, overcoming the radicalization of youth, and encouraging young people to achieve success.
-His TEDx Toronto talk, How Racial Profiling Hurts Everyone, Including the Police, has been viewed over 110,000 times.
+His TEDx Toronto talk, “How Racial Profiling Hurts Everyone, Including the Police”, has been viewed more than 110,000 times.

 Jamil’s first book, Why Young Men, was published in April, 2018.